OSGeo/gdal/doc/source/tutorials/vector_api_tut.rst

 to get API/ABI compatibility with Apache Arrow C++.
 This header file must be explicitly included when the related array batch API is used.

-The GetArrowStream() method has the followin signature:
+The GetArrowStream() method has the following signature:

   .. code-block:: cpp